close

 Get a custom paper now from our expert writers.

-The risk management process may be difficult as the project managers have to foster a collaborative environment that is needed to resolve the risks.
-Managing potential risks also requires that real-time information is collected to ensure that the risk management team acts on accurate data to minimize the impact of the risks or prevent the occurrence of the risks (Ley 2004).
-When executing projects, it is important not to mix-up the steps in risk management as the impact of the risks is always unknown.
+The risk management process may be difficult as project managers must foster a collaborative environment needed to resolve risks.
+Managing potential risks also requires collecting real-time information to ensure that the risk management team acts on accurate data to minimize the impact of the risks or prevent their occurrence (Ley, 2004).
+When executing projects, it is important not to mix up the steps in risk management, as the impact of the risks is always unknown.

 Image of Prof. Linda Burke